rivet-gg/plugin-godot/README.md

 ### Link your game with Rivet

 One click and your game is connected!
-Linking your game with Rivet gives you one-click deployments to production, easy playtesting setup, and ways to configure your game's hosting and matchmaking.
+Linking your game with Rivet gives you one-click deployments to production, easy developing setup, and ways to configure your game's hosting and matchmaking.

 ### Deploy your game